MKStrandholm/ReactTodo/README.md

-# ReactTodo
+#React To-Do List
-A to-do application created in React
+A to-do application created in React that supports add/edit and remove functionality